 Container Gardening Vegetables

-There are a lot of different ways you can get started container gardening vegetables.
-The option you choose really depends on the room you want to devote to gardening, what you are growing, and how much you want to grow.
+There are many different ways you can get started with container gardening vegetables.
+The option depends on the room you want to devote to gardening, what you are growing, and how much you want to grow.

 I love that Home Depot had a raised bed kit.
 I don’t do a lot with power tools.
 While I can use power tools, it is much easier for me to order the wood already cut to the proper size.
 I also like having all the pieces in one kit as it saves me huge amounts of time.
-I don’t have to hunt for the pieces I need to complete the project.
+So, I don’t have to hunt for the pieces I need to complete the project.

-I was really impressed with how easy setting up the raised bed garden was.
+I was impressed with how easy setting up the raised bed garden was.
 All I needed was a screwdriver for six screws.
 That was all there was to it.
 The boards just slid into place into the notched end pieces.
-I had my 15 year old son help me put it together and put down the landscaping fabric.
+I had my 15-year-old son help me put it together and put down the landscaping fabric.
 Then we filled it with dirt.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.